 Penalties for drunk driving in New Jersey increase with each offense, so it gets worse every time you are convicted.
 This is shown clearly in the sentencing guidelines for a third or subsequent offense, which involves a suspension of your driver's license for a significant period of time, and a substantial prison sentence.

-So What Are You Facing?
+So What Are the Penalties?

 You essentially face the following: